 A generous donation from The Julie-Ann Macqueen Trust will fund a PhD in Social Work for students whose research focuses on one-parent families.

-The award is made for three years for full time students or six years pro-rata for part-time students.
+Awards are made for three years for full-time students or six years pro-rata for part-time students.

-This award is available to students intending to commence a PhD in Social Work in September 2022 on either a full-time or part-time basis.
+These awards are available to students intending to commence a PhD in Social Work in September 2024 on either a full-time or part-time basis.
 There are two supervisor -led proposals and applicants can choose one of these projects to apply for.
 Applications cannot be submitted for both projects.

-Please refer to the attached document for suggested relevant areas of research.
+Please refer to the below document for details.

 Frequently Asked Questions

-All applicants will be notified of the outcome in May 2022.
+All applicants can expect to be notified of the outcome by the end of April 2024.

 Please see the two supervisor-led project details and contact the lead academics if you have questions about the specific proposals.

 If your query relates to a more general point about the Macqueen application process then you should contact Dr Robin Sen, Postgraduate Research Advisor via email@example.com